Rushik-3301/Intro-to-Solidity/README.md

-# WHAT IS SOLIDITY USED FOR ?
+# WHAT IS SOLIDITY USED AND BASED FOR ?
 * Solidity is an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.
 It's used to create smart contracts that implement business logic and generate a chain of transaction records in the blockchain system...
+* Solidity is designed based on existing programming languages like C++, Python, and JavaScript, so it uses similar language structures found in these languages, most likely to make it easy for developer adoption.
+If you are a JavaScript or C++ developer, this will look familiar to you.
+* Solidity is a statically typed programming language designed for developing smart contracts that run on the Ethereum Virtual Machine (EVM)

 # Solidity advantages
 * Benefits of Solidity Programming Language is :-